National Legislative Service

 To ensure service members and veterans receive timely access to high-quality health care without increasing cost shares, Congress, VA and DOD must:

-• Strengthen care and research for mental health and traumatic brain injuries.
+• Strengthen care and research for mental health, blast overpressure and traumatic brain injuries.

-• Improve programs and services for women and minority veterans.
+• Enhance programs and services for women and underserved veterans.

 • Properly implement VA and DOD health IT systems.